cberner/redb/docs/design.md

 `page number` is an array of child page numbers

 `key_end` is an array of ending offsets for the keys.
 It is optional, MUST NOT be stored for fixed width key types

+`alignment padding` optional padding so that the key data begins at a multiple of the key type's required alignment

 ### Leaf page:
 * 1 byte: type